weiyentan/weiyentan.github.io/_posts/2020-01-04-core_concepts_powershell_1.markdown

 ```

 ### Get-Member
-Powershell is object oriented.
+PowerShell is object oriented.
 This means that wnen I run a command it outputs an object.
 I can see the properties  and methods that are associated with the object.
 I'll be discussing more in detail in regards to this in a  later post but I'll go over the basics here.

 #### Properties
 Properties describe the object.
 If you have learnt other  languages like Python this is also commonly known as attributes.